LeeAnnEditor/o365hq/blog/Windows 7 Extended Security Updates 2020 An ultimate, step-by-step guide on purchasing and activation.md

 Security Updates for your computers.

-Please follow the steps listed below to make sure you purchase the right product for a proper device.
+Please follow the steps listed below to make sure you purchase the right product for your device(s).

 ***NOTE***:

 The original price for Win 7 ESU was \$50.
-But on Dec 10, 2019 it was increased to \$62.
-We've got this communication from Microsoft:
+But on Dec 10, 2019, it was increased to \$62.
+We got this communication from Microsoft:

 > UPDATE: Windows 7 ESU in CSP -- Pricing On
 > December 2, Windows 7 Extended Security Updates (ESU) were